fbpx

 • Keep alert of any event updates (before and after) from organisers if you are visiting festivals or large events

-• Be aware and exercise caution if you plan to attend sex parties or sex venues, particularly in places where there are identified cases of monkeypox
+• Be aware and exercise caution if you plan to attend sex parties or sex venues, particularly in places where there are identified cases of mpox

 • Review the list of affected destinations